jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   - **community board** means a community board established under section 49
   - **community facilities** has the meaning set out in section 197(2)
   - **community outcomes** means the outcomes that a local authority aims to achieve in order to promote the social, economic, environmental, and cultural well-being of its district or region in the present and for the future
+  - **consumer trust** has the meaning set out in section 4 of the Local Government (Water Services) Act 2025
   - **council-controlled organisation** has the meaning set out in section 6
   - **council-controlled trading organisation** has the meaning set out in section 6
   - **council organisation** has the meaning set out in section 6